komunitin/komunitin-api/accounting/README.md

 ### 6. Prepare transaction: return

 XChange gets the transaction from ReggaeEx above.
-The `payee-signature` allows XChange to prove to Wonderland that it is able to reach Bob with 20₽.
+The `payeeSignature` allows XChange to prove to Wonderland that it is able to reach Bob with 20₽.
 Since the call was asynchronous, it must `POST` the response to the callback URL provided:

 ```HTTP
 POST /transactions/uuid1/response